IntelliTect/Coalesce/docs/pages/stacks/vue/layers/metadata.rst

 Concepts
 --------

 The following is a non-exhaustive list of the general concepts used by the metadata layer.
-The `source code of coalesce-vue <https://github.com/IntelliTect/Coalesce/blob/dev/src/coalesce-vue/src/metadata.ts>`_ provides the most exhausitive set of documentation about the metadata layer:
+The `source code of coalesce-vue <https://github.com/IntelliTect/Coalesce/blob/dev/src/coalesce-vue/src/metadata.ts>`_ provides the most exhaustive set of documentation about the metadata layer:

 Metadata
 ........